bertolo1988/flight-scrappper/README.md

 ## Running

 First, start your [mongodb](https://www.mongodb.com/) database.
-You can find more information on how to do this [here](https://docs.mongodb.com/).
+You can try `npm run mongo-linux/win/mac` to start your database in an easy way, or do it manually.

 If you want to scrap flights, without storing data, you can set database to `'none'`.